PJLeirer/AthenaSMS/README.md

 You can laugh at some of the code if you want to, I do.
 But it works, I can at least say that!

 This is a very DIY solution to running your own text messaging service and designed to be used by professionals.
 Once installed properly it will work for anyone, you may need your 'computer guy' to do any troubleshooting if problems arise.
 You will need YOUR OWN MODEM.
-A multitech usb cdma wireless modem. (still looking for link to product)
+A multitech usb cdma wireless modem.
+(MTCBA-C-U-N3 http://www.multitech.com/manuals/s000345k.pdf).
+All their modems should use the same AT commands but double check. the init & shutdown string may be different.

 It is recommended that Athena is installed by a professional, or at least someone with a good working knowledge of some windows administration and basic computer skills.